Affine hypersurfaces and superintegrable systems: Correspondence between abundant manifolds and abundant hypersurface normalisations

 The proof of the following theorem is going to be given in Section~\ref{sec:proof.acsis2racs}. \begin{thm} Let $(M^n,g,S,t)$ be a simply connected abundant manifold of dimension $n\geq3$.
 Then there is an immersion $f:M\to\R^{n+1}$ (unique up to affine transformations of the ambient space) with relative co-normalisation $\Xi$, such that $(f,\Xi)$ is an abundant hypersurface co-normalisation. \end{thm}

 We also show a converse statement: Given a relative affine hypersurface \mbox{(co-)}norma\-li\-sation that satisfies the `superintegrability conditions' \eqref{eq:RACS.conditions}, we obtain a system satisfying the structural equations~\eqref{eq:ACSIS.conds}.
-Together with the results in \cite{KSV2023,KSV2024}, this provides a method for obtaining conformally superintegrable systems from relative affine hypersurfaces. \begin{thm} Let $M^n$, $n\geq3$, be simply connected and assume that $(f:M^n\to\R^{n+1},\Xi)$ is an abundant hypersurface co-normalisation with associated connection $\nabla$ and metric $G$.
+Together with the results in \cite{KSV2023,KSV2024}, this provides a method for obtaining conformally superintegrable systems from relative affine hypersurfaces.

+The proof of the following theorem is going to be given in Section~\ref{sec:proof.racs2acsis}. \begin{thm} Let $M^n$, $n\geq3$, be simply connected and assume that $(f:M^n\to\R^{n+1},\Xi)$ is an abundant hypersurface co-normalisation with associated connection $\nabla$ and metric $G$.
 Consider the (totally symmetric) cubic

 and define

 as in~\eqref{eq:C2Uu}.
 Then there is a function~$t$ on $M$ such that $(M,G,3U,t)$ is an abundant manifold and $3u = dt$. \end{thm} \begin{rmk} Note that $u$ is exact due to Lemma~\ref{lem:exactness.T}.
 This lemma also allows us to refine the correspondence established by Theorems~\ref{thm:main.1} and~\ref{thm:main.2} by agreeing on the convention